Who Is Lorde?

 Awards & Recognition

-Lorde has won two Grammys, two Billboard Music Awards, 4 New Zealand Music Awards and one MTV Music Award.
-In 2013 Time recognized her as one of the most influential teens in the world and the following year Forbes included her in their "30 Under 30" list.
+Lorde has won two Grammys, two Billboard Music Awards, four New Zealand Music Awards and one MTV Music Award.
+In 2013, Time recognized her as one of the most influential teens in the world, and the following year, Forbes included her in their "30 Under 30" list.